Spo0kiee/Spo0kiee/README.md

 - 👋 Hi, I’m @Spo0kiee
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning to Code and start doing my Own Projects
 - 🌱 I’m currently learning C# and Python
 - 💞️ I’m looking to collaborate on Different Platforms like Discord etc...